Gekdev/gekdev.github.io/docs/html/basic.md

     </div>
     ```html
     <meta name="viewport" content="width=device-width, initial-scale=1.0">
+      // A <meta> viewport element gives the browser instructions on how to control the page's dimensions and scaling.
+      // The width=device-width part sets the width of the page to follow the screen-width of the device (which will vary depending on the device).
+      // The initial-scale=1.0 part sets the initial zoom level when the page is first loaded by the browser.
     ```

-A <meta> viewport element gives the browser instructions on how to control the page's dimensions and scaling.

-The width=device-width part sets the width of the page to follow the screen-width of the device (which will vary depending on the device).

-The initial-scale=1.0 part sets the initial zoom level when the page is first loaded by the browser.

-● The HTML <script> Element
+* The HTML `<script>` Element

-The <script> element is used to define client-side JavaScripts.
+**define client-side JavaScripts.**
-● The HTML <base> Element
+* The HTML <base> Element
 The <base> element specifies the base URL and base target for all relative URLs in a page:
 <base href="https://www.w3schools.com/images/" target="_blank">